 Hurricane Helene made landfall along the Florida Gulf Coast on Thursday (Sept.
 26) as a Category 4 storm, with sustained winds of 140 mph and wind gusts even higher.
 As the storm moved quickly northward, Helene brought damaging winds across Georgia, the Carolinas and Tennessee along with unprecedented rainfall and flooding on Friday (Sept.
 27), even while weakening to a tropical storm.

-The storm washed out roads, knocked out power and crippled phone service throughout the western North Carolina, limiting access to those in need.
+The storm washed out roads, knocked out power and crippled phone service throughout western North Carolina, limiting access to those in need.
 N.C.
 Department of Transportation officials said hundreds of road issues remain and travel in western North Carolina should be limited to emergencies only.
 As of Sunday (Sept.
 29), more than 500,000 customers across the region remained without power, down from a peak of about 1 million.

 Hundreds of disaster response volunteers with N.C.
 Baptists on Mission have deployed to the region to serve, and many more are expected in the coming days.